RuiRioPina/LAPR2-20-21/docs/(Templates)/FURPS.md

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._
+Due to the nature of being an application directed at helping solve an health problem, the software will have to be extremely reliable.
+  Frequency and severity of failure: Both should be extremely small, since a possible failure might lead to a client's lack of wellbeing.
+  Possibility of recovery: In case there is a failure, the program should try to save all the data it possibly can, and recover as soon as possible.
+  Possibilty of prediction: "... the company needs to: identify the number of Covid-19 tests performed, identify all positive results to Covid-19 tests, report the total number of Covid-19 cases per day, per week and per month of the year, and send the forecasts for these same time horizons (the number of Covid-19 cases for the following day, next week and next month)."
+Our application should be able to predict the number of covid-19 cases in the future.
+  Accuracy:"To make the predictions, the NHS contract defines that a linear regression algorithm should be used.
+The NHS required that both simple linear and multiple linear regression algorithms should be evaluated to select the best model.
+The accuracy of the prediction models should be analysed and documented in the application user manual (in the annexes) that must be delivered with the application.".
+Our predictions should try to the be the most accurate they can be, therefore our software must use the most correct use of linear regression.
+Also the accuracy will have to be documented and analysed.
+  Average time between failures: The time between failures should be large, as the program should seek to have the least number of failures possible, especially since it will be used in a health-related context.

 (fill in here )